Do people with albinism have pink eyes?

 It is a very common misunderstanding that people with albinism have pink or red eyes.
-In fact their irises vary in colour from light gray to the most common blue and in some cases even brown.
-The pink and red colour occurs when light is reflected off the back of the eye similar to the way a camera flashes and produce red eyes.
+In fact their irises vary in colour from light gray or violet, to the most common blue and in some cases even brown.
+The pink and red colour may occur when light is reflected off the back of the eye similar to the way a camera flashes and produce red eyes.

 If albinism is genetic will all my children have albinism?

-- They may be very far-sighted or near-sighted and may have other defects in the curvature of the lens of the eye (astigmatism) that cause images to appear unfocused.
+- They may be very far-sighted or near-sighted and may have other defects in the curvature of the lens of the eye (astigmatism).

 - They may have problems in coordinating the eyes in fixing and tracking objects (strabismus), which may lead to an appearance of having “crossed eyes” at times.

-There are many different types of albinism, some of which are reduced melanin rather than lack of including Ocular Albinism.
-Ocular Albinism affects the eyes only and therefore people with these conditions have normal pigmented hair and skin, not the stereotypical white hair and skin.
-Read more about types of albinism here.
+There are different clinical types of albinism, including Ocular Albinism (OA).
+Some types present with reduced melanin rather than lack of melanin.
+Ocular Albinism affects the eyes only and therefore people with this typing of the condition have seemingly “normal” pigmented hair and skin, not the stereotypical white hair and skin.

-People with albinism can live long, healthy lives just as anyone else.
+People with albinism live long, healthy lives just as anyone else, unless there is a separate medical condition.
 The biggest danger comes from skin cancer which develops more easily from unprotected sun exposure.

 Further information is available in the members’ area of this site.